A eulogy is a speech given at a memorial service in memory of a person who has died.

 and reflecting upon the death of this my second mother, I came to appreciate the utter necessity of death.
 In an obvious sense, life and death are the reverse sides of the same coin.
 Without life, there can be no death, and without death, life is without imperative.
 Death, in this view, is an inevitability.
 But death is far more than mere inevitability and makes a contribution to life that enables life to continue.
 With the cessation of life, something is returned to life, and living things of what has been acquired during that life well lived.

 Our contemporary culture seems to be the only culture in history that doubts that an individual consciousness, concentrated within one particular life, is an ongoing and continuous action contained within the growing overall human consciousness.
 For my part, I have no fear that my mother’s death has ended very much at all but perhaps has provided her the opportunity to trade in an old vehicle for a speedier model.
 Given my mother’s total lack of direction, practiced to a near art-form over a lifetime of hair-raising achievements, that might be a legitimate cause for concern.

 My mother gave me her unqualified love and support, without which the difficulties of the music industry,…

 … particularly the hard, early years of constant traveling and pressure, would have been overwhelming for me.
 I wish to acknowledge publicly and gratefully that my mother’s unconditional love has been the foundation of my life.

-Note: Following the service, I rode with my mother in the hearse, such was her sense of direction, to Witchampton Churchyard where she was placed with my father in the plot that had been prepared for both since his own burial on April l9, 1985.
-The Fripp family has been living in the village for some 300 years, and on May 16, 1986, my marriage to Toyah Willcox took place in the church upon which both my parents now look down.
+Note: Following the service, Robert rode with our mother in the hearse, such was her sense of direction, to Witchampton Churchyard where she was placed with our father in the plot that had been prepared for both since his own burial on April 19, 1985.
+The Fripp family has been living in the village for some 300 years, and on May 16, 1986, Robert’s marriage to Toyah Willcox took place in the church upon which both our parents now look down.